jamesmh/high-performance-dotnet-cron-jobs/readme.md

 ## High-Performance DotNet CRON Jobs

-This is code to go along with an article I wrote.
+This is code to go along with [an article I wrote on my blog](https://www.jamesmichaelhickey.com/high-performance-dotnet-cron-jobs/).
 Each separate .NET project loosely represents one step in the progression of basic->advanced ways to build a CRON job system.

 Here are the instructions for getting this working on your machine: